 The secret to finding the right bankruptcy attorney is in the questions you ask before you hire one.
 If you have never had a need for a lawyer before, you may not know what you should ask.

 Many bankruptcy attorneys offer preliminary meetings or consultations that allow you to get to know one another.
 This is where you can conduct your interview – always remember, the choice is your choice and you should feel comfortable with your decision.
+In some cases, bankruptcy attorneys tend to use online tools to manage their existing and upcoming client meetings in addition to online billing.
+If a lawyer might be generating receipts with the help of legal billing software, this could be helpful for you to know about any hidden charges that are being imposed.
+You might need to consult the lawyer about different tools (or services) they tend to use, which might prove useful in fighting your case.

-The purpose of the initial consultation is to determine whether you want to hire the lawyer.
+The purpose of the initial consultation is to determine whether you want to hire a lawyer.
 You can also learn more about the attorney’s background, experience, and legal fees, and review your bankruptcy options with the attorney.

 Before the meeting, you should take time to come up with a list of questions you would like to ask the attorney.